ibamin/Study/README.md

 # Moble-python
-This python study is sub of Arduino Embedded system
+This python study is sub of Raspberry Embedded system